iotcomms/chai-sip-examples/README.md

 ## SIPRec

-invite_siprec.js provides and example that sends a SIPRec Invite requests, starts two RTP streams towards the information in the 200 OK received for the request.
+invite_siprec.js provides an example that sends a SIPRec Invite requests, starts two RTP streams towards the information in the 200 OK received for the request.
 After 5s it hangs up the recording by sending a SIP Bye request.

 `$ node invite_siprec.js`

+## SIPRec with provisional response callback triggering Cancel request

+invite_cancel.js provides an example that sends a SIPRec Invite requests and then sends a Cancel request when a provisional response has been reveived for the original Invite.

+`$ node invite_cancel.js`

 ## SIP UAC and UAS for proxy tests